Donald Kennedy

 Jennifer Swearingen

-This is Dr. Swearingen’s 25th year working in the Charleston County School District.
-She was a 5th and 6th grade math teacher at Ladson Elementary School, the assistant principal at Jennie Moore Elementary School, and the principal at Oakland Elementary School before becoming a Director of the Elementary Learning Community.
+Dr. Swearingen is a long-standing Charleston County School District employee.
+She started as a 5th and 6th grade math teacher at Ladson Elementary School, the assistant principal at Jennie Moore Elementary School, and the principal at Oakland Elementary School before becoming a Director of the Elementary Learning Community.
 In this role, she supervised and supported elementary schools across the district.
-She is now the interim Associate Superintendent for Elementary Learning Community.
+She is now the Associate Superintendent for Elementary Learning Community.

 Dr. Swearingen has a Bachelor of Science in Elementary Education from the College of Charleston, a Masters of Elementary Education Administration from The Citadel, a Specialist in Educational Leadership from The Citadel, and a Doctor of Philosophy in Educational Administration (CD-12) from the University of South Carolina.